-Major Responsibilities Responsibilities include teaching four courses a semester in modern dance, dance history and/or theory and general education.
-The selected candidate will also be expected to attend faculty meetings, participate in departmental governance, mentor undergraduate and graduate students, and contribute to departmental service.
+Major Responsibilities The successful candidate will teach four courses a semester in a current movement practice and other areas of expertise, participate in departmental governance, attend faculty meetings, mentor undergraduate and graduate students, and contribute to departmental service.

 Department Description Accredited by the National Association of Schools of Dance, the Department of Dance offers MFA, MA, BFA, BA, BS and Dance Minor degrees, all with a modern dance emphasis.
 There are approximately 10 graduate students and 100 undergraduate majors; the department maintains an active performance schedule, invites regular guest artist residencies, and hosts summer workshops.
 Faculty and staff are active professionals recognized at the national and international level for their research and teaching.
 The Department of Dance is a program of distinction within the School of Arts and Sciences.
 Facilities include five large fully equipped studios, a faculty warm-up space, a 250-seat proscenium theater, a large studio theatre, fully equipped conditioning room, costume and scenic shops, and video and audio editing equipment.
 Department is active in ACDA, CODA, CORD, IABD, IADMS, NDEO and NYSDEA.
-Visit us on the web at www.brockport.edu/dance.
+For more information please visit www.brockport.edu/dance.

-Salary and Benefits Competitive salary commensurate with experience.
+Salary, Benefits and Appointment Competitive salary commensurate with experience.
 We offer an excellent benefits package that includes medical, dental, vision, life, and disability insurances, healthcare and dependent care savings accounts.
+This three-year appointment, with potential for renewal, begins August 2020.

-Application Instructions Review of application materials will begin immediately and will continue to be accepted until the position is filled.
+Application Instructions Review of application materials will begin immediately and application materials will continue to be accepted until the position is filled.
+Interested candidates should apply online at jobs.brockport.edu.

-For consideration, please submit 1) Letter of Application; 2) CV; 3) List of three professional references; 4) Statement detailing creative and research interests; and 5) Statement of Teaching Philosophy.
+For consideration, please submit 1) Letter of Application; 2) Curriculum Vitae; 3) Contact information of three professional references; 4) Statement of Teaching Philosophy; and 5) Statement detailing creative/research interests.
 Your letter of application should specifically address the required and preferred qualifications.

 New York State Executive Order 161 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor's Office of Employee Relations via email at email@example.com.